wmduggan41/housing_forecast/README.md

        Fa	Fair
        Po	Poor

-ExterCond: Evaluates the present condition of the material on the exterior
+<font color = "red">ExterCond: Evaluates the present condition of the material on the exterior</font>

        Ex	Excellent
        Gd	Good